ricardouseche/ricardouseche.dev/docs/_posts/2021-08-12-google-iot-core.markdown

 **Line 8**: we define the function that will run when data is received.
 This function will receive two arguments: `event`, and `context`.
 The event contains the payload received, while the context object contains information about the event.

 **Line 14 to 34**: There's a few things happening here.
 First, we take the `event` object and its data to decode it as a base64 string.
 We pull out the timestamp from the `context`.
 The message is then formatted as a JSON string, and data is pulled out to create a `row` variable.
 That same variable is then inserted using the `bq_client` using the `destination_table` as the last place for the data.

+# Putting it all together

+Now, powering the ESP8266 will make it start collecting data from the sensor, and uploading that data to Google Cloud.
+This will send a message to our Pub/Sub topic.
+Every new message will trigger the Cloud Function, uploading the data to a BigQuery dataset.